lee2sman/everyday/README.md

 cory arcangel website project page rip + dall-e generated imgs "Cory Arcangel painting in plein air style"
 265
 copy of 264 page template, making a new page for the Distances video I made with Amelia, screening Friday at the Internet Archive
+266
+still using that page template. now showing digitally altered images - my head 'collapsed' and pixelated.